omotuno/Big-Data-Sentiment-Analysis-on-Twitter/README.md

    - Transformation of cleaned text data into numerical features using techniques like bag-of-words or TF-IDF vectorization.

 3. **Model Training:**
-   - Training of a Logistic Regression model using labeled data with sentiment labels (positive, negative, or neutral).
+   - Training of a Logistic Regression model using labeled data with sentiment labels (1 for positive,0 for negative).

 4. **Model Evaluation:**
-   - Calculation of accuracy, precision, recall, and F1-score to assess the model's performance.
+   - Calculation of accuracy to assess the model's performance.

-5. **Prediction:**
+5. **Visualization:**
-   - Utilization of the trained model to predict sentiment for new, unseen tweets related to Black Friday.
+   - Store the results of the sentiment analysis and predictions to Amazon S3, create tables using Athena.
-   - Writing prediction results to a personal S3 bucket.
+   - Visualize the data in Amazon QuickSight.

 ## Prerequisites